What are the five principal wind turbine parts?

 The nacelle houses all the components that need to be on top of the turbine.

 The nacelle of a wind turbine is a complex electromechanical system with quite a few components that function correctly with precision.
-Significant turbine parts are the generator and the turbine shaft that transfers the harvested power from wind to the generator through a gearbox.
+Significant turbine parts are the generator and the turbine shaft which transfers the energy from the wind to the generator through a gearbox.
 The gearbox is an essential part of the wind turbine; it’s on the cable car.

 Since the turbine must follow the wind and adjust its direction according to the wind direction, its rotor must turn relative to the tower.
 This rotation is called yaw motion, in which the nacelle and rotor rotate around the tower axis.